 Dental care for expats in Amsterdam

 There is a national scale of maximum fees.
 Amounts are set each year by the government.
-Under the basic health care insurance package, all children up until their 18th birthday have insurance cover.
-That is wonderful news for many expats.
-Americans for example might fear dental costs for children as braces in the US cost a fortune.
+Under the basic health care insurance package, all children up until their 18th birthday have insurance coverage.
+That is fantastic news for many expats.
+Americans for example, might fear dental costs for children as braces in the US cost a fortune.

 Quality of Dental Care in Amsterdam

 The Individual Health Care Professions Act (BIG Act) happened for medical care and dentistry on December 1st 1997.
 Its purpose was to promote and monitor the quality of professional practice across all health care aspects and to protect the patient against inexpert and negligent treatment.
-Every dentist and dental hygienist has to have a BIG registration number to legally work in the field.
+Every dentist and dental hygienist has to have a BIG registration number of working in the field legally.

 In 2007 the government created the Stichting Kwaliteits Register Tandartsen and KRT (Institute of the Quality Register for Dentists).
 Its objective was to create transparency in dental treatment and clinic practices, thereby contributing to patient safety.

 Specialists are usually orthodontists and oral/maxillofacial surgeons.
 Patients may attend specialists directly but usually go via referral from their primary dentist.
 Specialists apply a different scale of fees from general practitioners.
 The government sets the amount each year.